-The Director of Emergency Management, Tim Johnson coordinates and facilitates incident management and emergency preparedness in Douglas County.
-He collaborates with private and public agencies, emergency response agencies and elected officials to effectively respond to incidents.
+The Director of Emergency Management, Debrah Schnackenberg coordinates and facilitates incident management and emergency preparedness in Douglas County.
+He collaborates with private and public agencies, emergency response agencies, and elected officials to effectively respond to incidents.

-OEM is responsible for emergency documents and Board approved policies, including the County’s Disaster Preparedness guide, aerial support for wildfires, fire restrictions and coordinating animal shelters during an emergency.
-They oversee the wildland fire handcrew that specialize in remote wildland fires that engines cannot access.
+OEM is responsible for emergency documents and Board approved policies, including the County’s Disaster Preparedness guide, aerial support for wildfires, fire restrictions, and coordinating animal shelters during an emergency.
+They oversee the wildland fire handcrew that specializes in remote wildland fires that engines cannot access.
 OEM also provides information on evacuation plans, planning and building an emergency kit and more.

 We rely on our generous and hardworking OEM volunteers to prepare for, respond to and recover from emergencies.

 Sign up for wildfire information and other emergency notifications.

 April 16 Wildfire Alert, Notification and Evacuation Workshop

 LAST YEAR: Code RED Wildfire Notification

 HISTORY: CodeRed Wildfire Notification